 The Honorable Albert H. Myres, Sr. (Liberty, Texas)

-Regent Myres is the President and Chief Executive Officer for Octcet, Inc., a developing oxygenated fuel enhancement company focusing on the bulk diesel industry.
-Formed in 2012 with an investment group from the United States, South Africa, and Germany, Octcet's core function is to develop and market a unique range of technologically advanced oxygenated enhancements for diesel fuel designed to address the need to reduce emissions and improve fuel and operational efficiency.
-In his current role, Regent Myres oversees all business vision, mission, strategy, and operations.
+Regent Myres served as President and Chief Executive Officer for Octcet, Inc., a developing oxygenated fuel enhancement company focusing on the bulk diesel industry.
+Formed in 2012 with an investment group from the United States, South Africa, and Germany, Octcet's core function was to develop and market a unique range of oxygenated additives for diesel fuel designed to address the need to reduce emissions and improve fuel and operational efficiency.
+In his role, Regent Myres oversaw all business vision, mission, strategy, and operations.
 In his former role with the company as Chief Business Development Officer, he led the teams of business development, regulatory affairs, compliance, and international relations.
-Under his leadership and direction, Octcet, Inc. has expanded into the diesel additive industry with operations in Mexico, South Africa, and Honduras.
+Under his leadership and direction, Octcet, Inc. expanded into the diesel additive industry with operations in Mexico, South Africa, and Honduras.

 Throughout his professional career, Regent Myres has had hands-on experience engaging in business relations, government affairs, regulatory affairs, public affairs, and international relations.
 He has directed these functions with Fortune 250 corporations throughout his professional career.
 During this time, he has advised CEOs, developed a network of key relations with federal, state, and local decision-makers, and a network of relations within Non-Governmental Organizations (NGO's) and national non-profits engaging in energy policy, public policy and environmental stewardship.

 He formed A Myres and Associates LLC. in 2011, a consulting firm specializing in government and regulatory affairs, public policy, resolution management, and international relations relating to the oil and gas industry.